 930 & 812

-The new 930 area code will be added throughout southern and south-central Indiana in 2014 and will overlay the 812 area code that is projected to run out of numbers in 2015.
+The new 930 area code will be added throughout southern and south-central Indiana in 2015 and will overlay the 812 area code.

 Once 930 is implemented, southern Indiana is not expected to need any additional area code changes for at least another 70 years.

-For more information on how 930 will be implemented and the year-long IURC case regarding 812, please see the OUCC’s 930: A New Area Code For Indiana fact sheet.
+For more information, please see the OUCC’s 930: A New Area Code For Indiana fact sheet.

 The 317 area code for Indianapolis and most of its suburbs is projected to run out of numbers in 2017.
 An industry request to add a new area code is pending before the IURC.

 Number conservation efforts have extended the 317 area code’s lifespan by more than 15 years over earlier projections.

 The 765 area code, serving most of central Indiana outside the Indianapolis metropolitan area, was split from 317 in 1996.